codeaway23/all-things-linux/notes/arch-install/README.md

 if everything went well, your arch installation is done.

-make some minor tweaks using the following script.
+make some minor tweaks using the following script. make sure to login as root.
 ```bash
 bash post-installation.sh
 ```

-and you're done. you can move on to installing a window manager and a desktop environment.
+and you're done. you can move on to installing a window manager and a desktop environment. it is advisable you DON'T login as root but as the wheel user we created earlier.